bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

     If you can, the you can conclude that something is wrong with the code and start navigating through the code.

-    If you cannot, then it is likely an issue of the providers side.
+    If you cannot, then it is likely an issue on the provider's side.
 Contact them through either the contact information in the `README.md`, or by using the table in the [Data connections, sources, and agreements with third parties](#data-connections-sources-and-agreements-with-third-parties) section to get to the parent site.

     Note that `gw_moe`, and `flowworks` stations often do not have data, and will fail to download.
 This is expected, and can be ignored unless all stations fail to download data.